Rotating Art in the Depot Plaza

 The City holds no liability should artwork become vandalized, damaged, or stolen.

-- A conceptual COLOR drawing showing the planned artwork.
+- Upload a conceptual COLOR drawing showing the planned artwork via the online application below.
 Submissions may be hand drawn or computer generated.
 It does not need to be to actual scale.

-- An Artist Statement (2,000 characters maximum) that describes the artist’s interest in displaying their artwork, previous experience with public art projects, the artist’s inspiration, and how the artist believes the art will enrich the area.
+- Upload an Artist Statement, via the online application below, (2,000 characters maximum) that describes the artist’s interest in displaying their artwork, previous experience with public art projects, the artist’s inspiration, and how the artist believes the art will enrich the area.

-- A résumé that does not exceed four pages and includes either (a) exhibition history and past projects or (b) a brief description of cooperative, community-based projects is strongly encouraged.
+- Upload a résumé, via the online application below, that does not exceed four pages and includes either (a) exhibition history and past projects or (b) a brief description of cooperative, community-based projects is strongly encouraged.
 Students may submit a letter of recommendation from an art teacher in lieu of a résumé.
 Artists under the age of 18, are not required to submit a resume.

-- A minimum of two (2) examples of previous work including a brief description is needed.
+- Upload a minimum of two (2) examples of previous work as well as a brief description of the artwork samples via the online application below.
 Artists under the age of 18, are not required to supply (2) examples of previous work.

 Note: Youth entries may provide a paragraph on their design inspiration and why they would like to be selected in lieu of artist statement, resume and examples of previous work.